TheFTP/create-better-vite/readme.md

 QVGK Create-Vite is a Starter Command for NPM that will create a React App using Vite.
 This is **NOT** the default Vite React Template, this one is edited to make the template seem better and smoother.

+### Why did I create QVGK Create-Vite?

+I wasn't satisfied with the current template... yep!
+That's it...

+I'm planning on adding more templates though, which will come with `React-Helmet` and `React-Router-Dom` automatically installed.